lucas26xd/lucas26xd.github.io/readme.md

 * I use the Github API to search my repositories and list them on the page, this process is fully automatic via JS.

+* I used the CPTEC/INPE weather API which can be found [here](http://servicos.cptec.inpe.br/XML/).
+This API is very interesting and simple!
+Thank you!

 * I used the JSON found [here](https://github.com/ozh/github-colors) to get the default language colors from github, thanks a lot man (https://github.com/ozh)!

 ## Visit the page [here](https://lucas26xd.github.io/).